How Much Does a $50,000 CD Make in a Year?

 Editor's take

-The Sallie Mae 14-month CD is a solid choice for you if you want good returns on a relatively short investment.
-Interest is compounded daily, which helps your savings grow more over time.
+The Sallie Mae 14-month CD is a great choice if you’re looking for good returns on a short-term investment.
+With interest compounded daily, your savings can grow faster than with less frequent compounding.

-With a minimum opening deposit of just $1, this CD is accessible for almost anyone.
-However, if you need to withdraw your money before the term ends, keep in mind that there’s a penalty equal to 180 days of interest, which could reduce your overall earnings.
+Starting with a minimum deposit of just $1 makes this CD accessible for almost everyone.
+Just keep in mind that if you withdraw your money before the term ends, there’s a penalty of 180 days’ worth of interest, which could cut into your earnings.

-The CD also automatically renews, so you don’t have to do anything to keep your investment going.
-Just remember that the interest rate and terms may change upon renewal, so it’s wise to review those details as your maturity date approaches.
+This CD automatically renews, so you don’t have to worry about managing your investment once it matures.
+Just be aware that the interest rate and terms may change, so it’s a good idea to check those details as your maturity date gets closer.

-In summary, the Sallie Mae 14-month CD is a great option for you if you can commit to the full term and don’t need to access your money early.
+In short, the Sallie Mae 14-month CD is a good option if you’re able to commit to the full 14-month term.

 PROS